Operator Prerequisites¶

 Software Prerequisites¶

-The planned runtime assumes:
+The runtime requires:

 - PowerShell 7.x

-- RSAT ActiveDirectory PowerShell module (
+Az.AccountsandAz.Resources— for Azure-side discovery- RSAT ActiveDirectory PowerShell module (

 WinRM Client Configuration¶